What Happens When We Replace a Signal Instead of Supporting It?

 Both can create change.

-But they are not the same approach.
+But they are not the same.

-One directs the body.
+👉 One directs the body

-The other works with it.
+👉 The other works with it

-A Different Way to Look at GLP-1
+A Different Way to Think About GLP-1

 What if the goal wasn’t to force the signal…